DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 the case with its filling color.
 Only when the user wishes to use experimental feature can it begin using task colors.
 This approach is sure to work, especially since plugin configurations do not persist.
 Stacklook will have it more difficult, but the same approach might work there as well.
+Maybe the cause was instead a reference to a dead object.
+Either way, without bigger KernelShark rewrites, this issue goes into very low priority.